 - Political asylum

-- including complex eligibility issues in partnership with the Health & Welfare Unit at EBCLC
+- Public benefits eligibility including complex eligibility issues in partnership with the Health & Welfare Unit at EBCLC

 - Special Immigrant Juvenile Status (SIJS) including state court matters (guardianship, custody, etc.) necessary to get predicate orders for SIJS

 EBCLC’s Immigration attorneys represent clients before the Asylum Office, U.S. Citizenship & Immigration Services, and Immigration Court, and on appeal before the Board of Immigration Appeals.
 The cases accepted for representation are dictated by the unmet needs of the community.

 - Seeking information about the public charge rule?
 See these fact sheets from the Immigrant Legal Resource Center.

 - For more information on our Deferred Action for Childhood Arrivals (DACA) legal services please click here.

 Want more information about Immigration?
 Click here!

 Am I eligible for these services?

 Free legal services are provided to individuals who:

 - Reside in Alameda County.
 We accept some cases from residents of Contra Costa County, such as people living with HIV and unaccompanied minors.